-Special Use Permit Activity in Austin
+Special Use Permit Decisions in Austin

 Special Use Permit is one of the most actively tracked zoning topics in Austin, TX.
 ZoneWire has analyzed 0 council meetings and detected 0 instances of special use permit activity.
 Below are the most recent discussions.